Diaz Wind Power Station: Location

 The power station is located near the town of Lüderitz, in the Karas Region of Namibia.
 Lüderitz is located approximately 341 km west of Keetmanshoop, the regional headquarters and nearest large city.
 This is about 700 km southwest of Windhoek, the capital and largest city in the country.
 Lüderitz is a harbor town in southwest Namibia, along the coast of the Atlantic Ocean.

 Overview

 This renewable energy project is under development under a public private partnership (PPP) arrangement.
 The IPP named Diaz Wind Power Pty, has rented land from the government of Namibia, where it is developing this power station.

 The project involves the construction of the wind farm and related transmission infrastructure.
 A 132kV substation will be constructed at the power station.
-A new 132kV transmission line will evacuate the power generated to a NamPower substation in Namib, 27 km, from the Diaz Wind farm.
+A new 132kV transmission line will evacuate the power generated to a NamPower substation in the town of Namib, 27 km, from the Diaz Wind farm.
 The NamPower substations at Namib and Kokerboom, will be upgraded to facilitate integration of the energy into the Namibian grid.

 Developers

 The table below illustrates the shareholding in the ad hoc company Diaz Wind Power Pty formed to own, build, finance, operate and maintain this power station.

+In 2024, majority shareholding in Diaz Wind Power Pty was acquired by InnoVent SAS, based in France.